-Want to become a commissioned officer or a pilot in Indian Air Force?
-Air Force Common Admission Test is held by IAF to shortlist candidates for SSB interview.
-Check out eligibility, educational qualification and how to apply for AFCAT exam online.
+AFCAT notification.
+Check eligibility, educational qualification and how to apply for AFCAT exam online.
+Want to become an officer or pilot in Indian Air Force?
+Air Force Common Admission Test is held by IAF to shortlist candidates for officer jobs.

 AFCAT exam is conducted by Indian Air Force for the following courses in various IAF branches.
 There are six branches available in IAF.

 Flying branch in Indian Air Force is the best and ace branch which consists of fighter, transport and helicopter pilots and navigators.
 Pilots and navigators enjoy the maximum pay and allowance benefits among all branches of IAF.
 Being a pilot in IAF requires tremendous courage and great amount of professionalism. in order to become a pilot in IAF, one needs to qualify in Pilot Aptitude & Battery Test i.e., PABT examination conducted at the time of SSB interview.
 Once you qualify in PABT exam and recommended by the AFSB board, you will be absorbed into Flying Branch.
 According to the performance in the training period, cadets are allotted type of aircraft he will be flying.
 There are three categories of fighter pilots viz., Fighter, Transport and Helicopter.
 Accordingly specialised training will be given in the allotted aircraft type.

 Age : Candidates wishing to apply for Flying branch needs to be aged between 20 to 24 years of age at the time of course commencement.
 Persons with Commercial Pilot License (CPL) are exempted two years in the age eligibility criteria by IAF.